elixir-europe/infectious-diseases-toolkit/national-resources/belgium.md

 * The Interministerial Conference (IMC) brings together 9 Ministers of Health and has the final political decision on proposals given by health authorities.
 A fragmented public health mandate and policy decision-making process undermines collaborative crisis management and long-term action plans for eradication of infectious diseases [1] [2].

 * The [Health Care Knowledge Centre (KCE)](https://www.kce.fgov.be/en) provides scientific advice on topics related to healthcare.
-Topics are generally asked for by public authorities, universities etc.
+Topics are requested by interested stakeholders, such as public authorities or universities.

 * There are approximately 40 [National Reference Centres for Human Microbiology (NRCHMs)](https://www.sciensano.be/nl/nationale-referentiecentra-voor-humane-microbiologie#nrc_nrl-block_1-0) across Belgium, which are reference laboratories with increased expertise and capacity for testing of different pathogens.
 They usually perform secondary analyses.
 The network is coordinated by Sciensano.

-* The [Information Security Committee](https://www.ksz-bcss.fgov.be/nl/gegevensbescherming/informatieveiligheidscomite-ivc) has specific tasks in the field of information security, including deliberations for certain types of personal data collection or use.
-However the ISC is not a supervisory authority under the GDPR (this role is taken by the Data Protection Authority).
+* The [Information Security Committee](https://www.ksz-bcss.fgov.be/nl/page/ivc-in-het-kort) has specific tasks in the field of information security, including making decisions on whether certain types of personal can be collected or used.
+However, the ISC is not a supervisory authority under the GDPR (this role is taken by the Data Protection Authority).

 * A law to establish a [Health Data Agency (HDA)](https://www.lachambre.be/FLWB/PDF/55/3065/55K3065001.pdf) was approved in March 2023 by the Chamber of Representatives.
 The aim of the HDA is to facilitate access to health data, in particular for secondary use.